aws/aws-cdk/packages/@aws-cdk/aws-lambda-python/README.md

 ### Module Dependencies

-If `requirements.txt` exists at the same level as the entry file, the construct will handle installing all required modules in a [Lambda compatible Docker container](https://github.com/lambci/docker-lambda) according to the `runtime`.
+If `requirements.txt` exists at the entry path, the construct will handle installing all required modules in a [Lambda compatible Docker container](https://github.com/lambci/docker-lambda) according to the `runtime`.
 ```
 .
 ├── lambda_function.py # exports a function named 'handler'
-├── requirements.txt # has to be in the same directory as the entry file
+├── requirements.txt # has to be present at the entry path
 ```